 - Add soy sauce and more salt if needed.
 Turn off the heat.

-- To assemble the momos, divide the dough into 12 equal pieces.
+- Divide the dough into 12 equal pieces.
 Roll each piece into a smooth ball, then roll it out into a circle about 3 inches in diameter.

-- Place 2 heaping tbsp of the filling in the center of the circle.
+- Place 2 heaping tablespoon of the filling in the center of the circle.

 - Pick up one end of the wrapper and start forming the momo by pinching the edges up to the top, pleating them as you go.
 Once you've gathered all of the edges, ping them together at the top to seal them.
 You can also just make half-moon shapes by placing the filling slightly off-center, then folding one half of the circle over the other, and crimping the edges together with a fork.